Take a spring road trip from Edinburgh, Scotland over the border to Corbridge, England

-Our few days’ road trip took us up the Northumberland coast to idyllic sea villages like Seahouses, Bamburgh and the Farne Islands on our way to the Scottish capital.
-And once full of pocketed memories from Edinburgh’s charms, it was soon time for us head back south towards our English hosts in Middlesbrough.
+Our few days’ road trip took us up the Northumberland coast to idyllic sea villages like Seahouses, Bamburgh, and the Farne Islands on our way to the Scottish capital.
+And once full of pocketed memories from Edinburgh’s charms, it was soon time for us to head back south towards our English hosts in Middlesbrough.
 For our return, with so much new territory to see and no need to backtrack, we choose the middle path back over the moors.
 Come with us.
 It was beautiful.
-Just ignore laments from the backseat of whose music choice holds priority; issues regarding overcrowding or seat boundary infractions; and my favorite – the never ending complaints of hunger pain, despite recent rations procurement.
+Just ignore laments from the backseat of whose music choice holds priority; issues regarding overcrowding or seat boundary infractions; and my favorite – the never-ending complaints of hunger pain, despite recent rations procurement.
 I do.
 So much to see.
 Too much to absorb.
-This was my take away.
+This was my takeaway.
 I hope the not-so-littles gleaned a bit too.
 I think they did.
 This is the A68 south from Edinburgh, Scotland over the border to Corbridge, England.

 The calendar shows May, newly minted this 2016.
 It is spring.
 In southern Scotland.
 Verdant hills littered with fluffy white sheep roll down over little farms.
 Homes made of stone, cut from nearby quarries, overlook creeks that wend along the curve of the hill above.
 Low-lying drystone walls demarcate this farm from that, these sheep from those.
 How long have these lines been laid?
-They lend a timelessness to the landscape – conjuring feudal eras with their lords, vassals and serfs.
+They lend a timelessness to the landscape – conjuring feudal eras with their lords, vassals, and serfs.
 My teenage son pictures Winterfell.

 In early May, gorse bushes bloom yellow upon thorny and dark evergreen shrubbery.
 A distant cousin of the invasive Scotch broom that wreaks havoc on allergies in the Pacific Northwest (my “from“), the gorse here – coarse and hardy – shines golden across the misty moors.
 We cross the River Tweed on our way towards Jedburgh.
-New leaves are emerging on the deciduous canopy lining the single lane road, tinting the landscape a light yellowy green.
+New leaves are emerging on the deciduous canopy lining the single-lane road, tinting the landscape a light yellowy green.
 Evergreens punctuate with darker green scruffy branches.

 Spring brings daffodils and bluebells and cherry blossoms to contrast all the green.
 Spring brings baby lambs white and fuzzy; incorrigibly curious and kicky.
 Wee babies scamper after their mum or romp in pairs and threes.
 Others take a break with little faces turned up toward the sun, feet folded carefully beneath them, proper and restful.
 As we drive past, we can’t help but be charmed by their antics whether in repose or in play.